JoshkVFX/hqueue-renderScript/README.md

 A script designed to submit render jobs for Nuke and Maya using an installation of Houdini's render farm service, hQueue.

 # Introduction
-About a year ago I installed a version of Side FX's Houdini 14 Hqueue render farm management system onto some of the networked computers of the University I was attending at the time.
+About a year ago I installed a version of Side FX's Houdini 14 Hqueue render farm job management system onto some of the networked computers of the University I was attending at the time.
 After using this for a few days, one of my peers offhandedly said that it would be useful if it could render Nuke and Maya scenes as well.
 This was all I needed to hear and within a week I had a working basic version and a week after that I had a fully fleshed out commandline python script that could submit Nuke, Maya and Arnold jobs to Hqueue on windows.